Lestropie/IP-freely/README.md

 at the end of the terminal output, the script does not report any discordances between the expected outcomes of validation tests and the expectations that are manually pre-programmed.
+Note that the test data and the tests on this repository are not yet robustly version-matched.